Growing up, I didn’t know anybody who looked like me.

 I had high hopes for university and imagined it would be a diverse place where I would meet all sorts of different people.
 I did make a couple of black and mixed-race friends and found it liberating to find others who’d had similar experiences as me growing up.
 But as recent research has shown, British universities are increasingly segregated along ethnic lines, and my university was not a diverse one.

 After university, I moved back to the same part of south London where my parents met 30 years ago and I found myself surrounded by people from all different races.
 It’s true that London is becoming increasingly segregated.
 But, for the first time, I walked down the street and saw lots of people who looked like me and lots of couples who looked like my parents.
 For the first time, I didn’t feel my difference - because I was surrounded by all sorts of different people.

 I worked as a mentor on our National Citizen Service programme a few years ago and saw young people from different backgrounds working together and becoming friends.
 I wish I’d had the opportunity to do the same.

-Getting to know people from different walks of life help us understand what shapes our identities and beliefs.
-We learn to understand and appreciate differences and, importantly, to recognise that we are all not quite as different as we’d imagined.
+Getting to know people from different walks of life helps us understand what shapes our identities and beliefs.
+We learn to understand and appreciate differences and, importantly, to recognise that we're all not quite as different as we’d imagined.